guoyunhe/benchmark-bundlers/README.md

 ## Output Standard

 - Bundled into one JS file
-- IIFE format
+- IIFE format output
-- Minified without source maps
+- Minified without source maps, use esbuild as minifier except for spack

 ## Test Devices